Brahmah/vce-softdev-sat/README.md

 - Classes should have been implemented to handle all CRUD operations on the database.
 - Project structure should have been organized by controllers, models, and utils.
 - Middleware should have been implemented to handle all authentication and authorization.

+Ultimately, this programme was created for a VCE Project Management course that has a significant software development component, and it is more than able to pass the assessment requirements for that criterion.
+The software component was allocated very little time, as prevelant in the quality of this 'software solution'.

+This was submitted on 28/7/2022, the repository will only be public once the SAT is graded.